-2. BASIS OF PREPARATION (continued)

-- 2.3 New MFRS and amendments/improvements to MFRSs that have been issued, but yet to be effective (continued) - 2.3.1 The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
-A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs that may be applicable to the Group and the Company are summarised below.
+- 2. BASIS OF PREPARATION (continued) - 2.3 New MFRS and amendments/improvements to MFRSs that have been issued, but yet to be effective (continued) - 2.3.1 The Group and the Company plan to adopt the above applicable new MFRS and amendments/improvements to MFRSs when they become effective.
+A brief discussion on the above significant new MFRS and amendments/improvements to MFRSs are summarised below.